buffer/thug/doc/sources/plugins.txt

 ================

 The Thug Plugin Framework was introduced in version 0.3.0.
 If you ever thought about extending Thug with additional features but do not know how to do it you should really keep on reading.
-Let’s start by taking a look a the code.
+Let's start by taking a look a the code.

 Taking a look at *src/thug.py* we can now read these lines of code